tanvirasifkhan/covid-vaccine-registration-app/README.md

 2. `touch .env` and `cp .env.example .env`
 3. `npm install`

+ and `cd /covid-vaccine-registration-app`

+### STEP #2:  Building Docker Image

- and `cd /covid-vaccine-registration-app` then build the docker using `docker compose up -d` command.
+  then build the docker using `docker compose up -d` command.
 It will take some time based on your internet connection to complete.
 After building the Docker there will be

 **Four Containers ( Running on ports )**